Singapore Government Logo

 Description and Ethnobotany

-Growth Form It is a perennial rhizomatous herb, up to 3 m tall.
+Growth Form It is a rhizomatous, herbaceous perennial with upright shoots reaching up to 2–5 m tall.

 Habitat It can be found in lowland evergreen forests.
-In Singapore, it can be found in the secondary rainforests of Central Catchment.
+In Singapore, it can be found in the secondary rainforests of Bukit Timah and near MacRitchie reservoir.

 Etymology The genus Hornstedtia is named in honour of Claës Fredric Hornstedt (1758-1809), a Swedish surgeon and naturalist.
 The specific epithet scyphifera is derived from Greek meaning "cup-bearing", referring to the shape of the mature inflorescence.